Radiation Protection Services:

 With our many years

-for the designated advisor of radiological safety supervisor.
+for the designated radiological safety supervisor.

 Radiological protection, is defined by the International Atomic Energy Agency (IAEA) as "The protection of people from harmful effects of exposure to ionising radiation, and the means for achieving this".
 The IAEA also states "The accepted understanding of the term radiation protection is restricted to protection of people.
 Suggestions to extend the definition to include the protection of non-human species or the protection of the environment are controversial".